Texas Legislature: Structure and operations

-Only the governor may call the Legislature into special sessions, unlike other states where the legislature may call itself into session.
+In Texas, only the governor can call the Legislature into special sessions; the Legislature cannot call itself.
 The governor may call as many sessions as desired.
 For example, Governor Rick Perry called three consecutive sessions to address the 2003 Texas congressional redistricting.
-The Texas Constitution limits the duration of each special session to 30 days; lawmakers may consider only those issues designated by the governor in his "call," or proclamation convening the special session (though other issues may be added by the Governor during a session).
+Each special session is limited to 30 days, and lawmakers can only consider the issues listed by the governor, though the governor can add more during the session.